 1990 No S FS-101 DCAM Penny Value

-It shares the hallmark features of the No S DCAM: mirror-like fields, frosted devices, squared rims, and no S mintmark.
-The coin was first discovered within 30 days of its release, which earned it a “First Strike” designation for collectors, though this does not indicate the actual striking date.
-Its striking appearance and rarity quickly drew attention from specialists and numismatists, establishing it as a centerpiece for modern Lincoln proof collections.
+The coin was discovered within approximately 30 days of its release into 1990 proof sets, which earned it a “First Strike” designation on some holders.
+This label indicates early certification, not the actual date the coin was produced.
+Its striking visual appearance and near-impossible rarity quickly made it a centerpiece for modern Lincoln proof collections.

-All genuine 1990 No S proofs belong to the FS-101 variety, but not all holders list this catalog number.
-Including FS-101 on grading labels provides immediate recognition for collectors, while value and rarity remain consistent.
+All genuine 1990 No S proofs belong to the FS-101 variety, but not every grading label will list this catalog number.
+When the FS-101 designation does appear on the holder, it provides immediate recognition for sophisticated buyers and can command a small additional premium.

 1990 No S FS-101 DCAM Penny Price/Grade Chart